-Here is the feedback from her three teen daughters on their packing strategy:
+Feedback from her three teen daughters on their packing strategy

 Ginger: I was glad I brought my beanie and my big coat.
 I wish I had brought warmer pants and left a little more space in my bag for souvenirs though.
 I also liked having just the carry-on.